Image Handling

 NameError: name 'img_col' is not defined

-Our image array now contains three dimensions.
-The first two are the spatial dimensions corresponding to the pixel positions.
-The last one contains the three colour channels.
-So we have three layers of intensity values on top of each other.
+Our image array now contains three dimensions: the first two are the spatial dimensions corresponding to the pixel positions as x-y coordinates.
+The third dimension contains the three colour channels, corresponding to three layers of intensity values (red, blue and green) on top of each other, per pixel.
+First, let us plot the entire image using Matplotlib’s imshow method.

 First, let us plot the whole image.